mnalis/omail-admin/README.md

 # oMail-admin
-oMail-admin fixed for PHP 5.5+
+oMail-admin fixed for PHP 5.5+ (up to and including PHP 7.3)